michelepapagni/csv-export-handler/README.md

 This is a simple csv export handler

 ## Getting Started
-Import the library as library into your laravel project
+- Import the class into your laravel project
+- Change the namespace in the class

 ### Instantiate in your controller
 ```